Cooperative oligopoly games with boundedly rational firms: The model

-Denote the number of $j$-similar coalition structures by $K_{n-s,j}$, where $K_{n-s,j}$ gives the number of ways to partition a set of $n-s$ objects into $j$ groups, or else the Stirling numbers of the second kind:
+Denote the number of $j$-similar partitions by $K_{n-s,j}$, where $K_{n-s,j}$ gives the number of ways to partition a set of $n-s$ objects into $j$ groups, or else the Stirling number of the second kind.
+Then \be K_{n-s,j}=\frac{1}{j!}\sum\limits_{i=0}^j (-1)^i {{j}\choose{i}}(j-i)^{n-s} \ee